 The shroud of mystery surrounding AOT's world is beginning to unravel in Attack on Titan, Season 3 (Part 2).
 With twists and reveals, its story is one of the most thrilling you'll experience in all of anime, let alone Attack on Titan.
 Everything about it is just epic, and you'll be left with chills on numerous occasions as you watch everything unfold.
 I still get goosebumps thinking about it.

-If you haven’t caught up on Attack on Titan yet, I highly recommend you do so!
-We are coming up on the final season, which is slated to release in Fall 2020.
+If you haven't caught up on Attack on Titan yet, I highly recommend you do so!
+We are coming up on the final season of Attack on Titan, which is slated to release in Fall 2020.
 Recently we learned that the final season of Attack on Titan is actually being split up into 3 parts instead of 2.
 And if you are interested in reading the series, here are the best ways you can collect the Attack on Titan manga!

 Where to watch Attack on Titan: Funimation (Sub and dub), Hulu (Sub and dub), Netflix (1 season, Sub only)